BrutLogic/Post/README.md

 ```

 Two things about that:
-- It's kind of the obvious step forward
+- It seems like the obvious step forward
 - It's kind of the definition of agentic

 ### It can't not be **Swarm/Micro-Agentic**; it can't not be **Agents as code**.
-Here's my work on it
+Also, here's my work on it

 **Foreword**:
 This point is probably the less obvious one, so I decided to try and make it by talking about my work, using some of my actual code.
 I'll progressively present you with some of my tools and what they do.

-First, thinking of each agent *As A Function* is useful, but being able to use them as functions is even better.
+First, thinking of each agent *As A Function* is useful, but being able to use them as functions is also really sweet.

 **Here's how I interact with agents in Python:**
 ```python